ysyk2021/how-to-drive-a-successful-digital-transformation-and-unlock-growth-opportunities/src/chapter-4-1.md

-# Importance of Building a Digital Culture in Driving a Successful Digital Transformation

-## Introduction

 In this chapter, we will explore the significance of building a digital culture in driving a successful digital transformation.
 A digital culture is a crucial element that enables organizations to embrace and leverage digital technologies effectively.
 It establishes a foundation for innovation, collaboration, and adaptability, essential for navigating the complexities of the digital landscape.